Millions of Australian motorists are putting lives at risk by multitasking behind the wheel, according to new research by Finder.Read more…

 Your renewal notice has to be for a comparable car insurance policy.
 As such, if you use the offer it means you’re likely to find comparable cover, at least $1 cheaper than before.

 - This offer only applies for a year of cover.
-After that your premiums might increase, and you won’t be able to get the same offer again with a Woolworths renewal notice.
+After that your premiums might increase, and you won’t be able to get the same offer again with a Everyday renewal notice.

 - The offer is subject to minimum premiums.
-If you already have cheap comprehensive car insurance, Woolworths may decline to beat the price.
+If you already have cheap comprehensive car insurance, Everyday may decline to beat the price.

 - You might only be saving $1 a year with price beat deals and will often be able to do better than that by shopping around and getting more quotes.